 The meetings are an opportunity for the student to discuss their work as it stands, and the direction they intend to take it in the following week.
 Support and direction they may need from their Guides during that period emerges from these conversations.

 These one-to-one meetings between student and Guide lead to increased ownership and independence.

 A large open-plan study area is the focal point for this work, prepared with relevant educational materials for the different subjects: probeware for Science, artefacts for History, or manipulative materials for Maths.
 The study area includes a library in a beautiful conservatory, an art and craft studio, a workshop and an integrated science laboratory.
 Within this study area subject specialists deliver one-to-one and small group lessons, and facilitate seminars that add diversity and depth to the students’ fields of interest.

 The (non-resident) young people’s community has two work cycles: two sets of 3 hours (in the morning and afternoon).
 These open ended blocks of time are fundamental to the Montessori approach.
 Lessons are given to individual or small groups during the work cycle.
 These are mainly spontaneous with the young children, partly scheduled with the older children, and mainly scheduled with the adolescents.
-For adolescents, these schedules are determined in the one-to-one meetings with their Guide, as described earlier.

 Students have all the time they need to work independently or collaboratively within and across work cycles.
 Freedom from fixed schedules means that students are able to work for lengths of time on projects that interest them.
 Their work becomes very individual, based on their personalities, their interests, their motivations, and their life experiences.
 They take pride in their work because they feel a sense of ownership over it, and this is reflected in the quality & attention to detail they bring to their work.